 “Out of intense complexities, intense simplicities emerge”.
 W. S. Churchill.

 Imagine that you personally own, outright, Britain’s largest bank, and you are legally entitled to put any credit figure you choose in your own account.
 Would you really go out and actually borrow any money from anyone?
 Of course not.
-But, you are aware that if word gets out that you have unlimited money available, various fools and chancers will come knocking, asking for some.
+But, you are aware that if word gets out that you have unlimited money available, various fools and chancers, (and some deserving cases) will come knocking, asking for some.

 Get the idea?
 You’re thinking, this can’t be it, can it?
 But it’s a simplified version of what actually happens.
 The UK government, of any party, owns the Bank of England outright, and we all know that he who pays the piper calls the tune.
 And because of this, it can no more run out of £ sterling, than a football stadium can run out of goals, or a marathon sprinter run short of kilometres.

 Still not sure?
 Have a look at these.
 C, from a politician, is a fib.

 And, if you’re still not sure…..here’s Robert Peston, on ITV News at Ten, 14th May: “…..when you’ve got an independent central bank, as we do, in the shape of the Bank of England, the Government can, er, for a period at least, more or less borrow as much as it likes.
 The Bank of England buys the debt.
 That’s what’s going on at the moment.
 It’s creating new money now.”

 (note: Robert is not quite correct, here.
 The Bank of England is “independent” in name only.
 It is wholly owned by HM Government and is controlled by HM Treasury.
 It has a few minor autonomous powers subject to Treasury approval.
 So, the Government doesn’t actually “borrow”, it issues.)